Resources

 Understanding Pain

-This video illustrates the difference between acute pain and chronic pain as well as the difference in appropriate treatment strategies.
+This video illustrates the difference between acute and chronic pain and the difference in appropriate treatment strategies.
 The narrator explains that all forms of pain are processed and experienced in the brain, but that acute pain involves unhealed tissue damage while chronic pain involves sensitization of the nervous system.
-Treatment of chronic pain thus involves behavioral changes as well as “retraining” of the brain and the nervous system.
+Treatment of chronic pain thus involves behavioral changes and “retraining” of the brain and the nervous system.

 Understanding Pain: Brainman Chooses

-This video emphasizes the importance of focusing on “the whole person” when devising a plan for the management of chronic pain.
+This video emphasizes the importance of focusing on “the whole person” when devising a plan to manage chronic pain.
 The specific roles of emotional well-being, social well-being, and basic health management (sleep, exercise, and diet) are described.

 Online Articles